lilian-pouliquen/bot-lg/README.md

 # Bot-lg documentation <!-- omit in toc -->

+# /!\ BROKEN, DEPRECATED, VULNERABLE /!\

+The app require a rework in order to work again and to fix CVE from Node packages.

+I cannot extend any longer the maintenance of this app, so I'm archiving the project.

 ## Table of content <!-- omit in toc -->

 * [1.
 What is Bot-lg](#1-what-is-bot-lg)